Low GI Lifestyle

 Now that I’m at the 90-day mark, I can look back and see the progress.
 My follow-up blood work last week showed that my numbers are finally trending in the right direction.
 It’s not a 'cure,' and I’m still very much in the prediabetic range, but the downward trend is the first bit of hope I’ve had since the screening.
 My doctor was cautiously optimistic, which is basically high praise in the medical world.

 I’ve also branched out in my supplement routine.
-While Sugar Defender is my go-to, I’ve also looked into GlucoBerry because it’s a bit more budget-friendly and uses maqui berry, which is a great low-GI superfruit.
+While Sugar Defender is my go-to for daily stability, I’ve also looked into GlucoBerry because it’s a bit more budget-friendly and uses maqui berry.
 I like having options because, let’s be real, managing this lifestyle in a high-cost area like Seattle gets expensive.
 Between the organic produce and the supplements, my grocery budget has definitely taken a hit.
+But I figure it's cheaper than the long-term alternative.

 I’ve also learned that I don't have to be perfect.
 One night, after a particularly grueling performance review cycle at work, I went to my favorite Thai place and ordered the real sticky rice.
 And you know what?
 I didn't spiral.
 I enjoyed it, I acknowledged it was a high-GI choice, and I went right back to my cauliflower rice the next day.
 That’s the biggest change—I’m no longer in denial, but I’m also not beating myself up.